 Cats can get injured from significant falls, wildlife, traffic and other beings.
 It’s important to protect against the financial stress of such situations, as well as the emotional ones.
 Answer – cat insurance.

-Remember cats can also impact local wildlife, as natural hunters.
+And sometimes you need to protect others against them.
+Remember cats can impact local wildlife, as natural hunters.
 You should consider a cat enclosure if your cat will have outside access, so it doesn’t get a chance to be the predator.

-How long does it take for a cat to adjust to its new home?
+How long does it take for an adopt-a-cat to adjust?

 How long is a piece of string……?
 Adjustment will all depend on the cat, its backstory, and your home.
 A senior cat who has spent the last few years as a companion to an elderly couple will likely take longer to adjust if it’s new ‘furever’ home has a toddler and another cat to share its home with.